The cost of living crisis and how to survive the upcoming winter: a student’s guide.

 Worried about your money?
 If you’re not sure how to create a budget, want to make the most of your money, or are struggling to afford student life, we can help.
 Check out our links and guides to help keep your finances on track.

-The accumulation of issues such as Brexit, the global pandemic and the war in Ukraine have all contributed heavily towards the soaring energy prices.
-Until the government intervene and do more to help, here are some useful tips from one student to another to help those living in rented accommodation, and paying for bills, this academic year and how to survive the winter ahead.
+An accumulation of issues have all contributed heavily towards the soaring energy prices.
+Here are some useful tips from one student to another to help those living in rented accommodation, and paying for bills, this academic year and how to survive the winter ahead.

 A hot water bottle will be your best friend